– by Jakub on May 26, 2022

-The first beta version of Deepnote launched in Oct 2020 on a simple premise: build a better data science notebook.
+The first beta version of Deepnote launched in October 2020 on a simple premise: Build a better data notebook.

-We took notice of the leaps in productivity and collaboration changing the way software was built and wanted to bring that same productivity to the much younger data science market.
-We saw how fast-growing companies like Figma unlocked design beyond design teams, and we knew notebooks could serve as a medium to expand data accessibility and literacy beyond data teams.
+We took notice of the leaps in productivity and collaboration changing the way software was built and wanted to bring both to the much younger data notebook market.
+We saw how fast-growing companies such as Figma unlocked design beyond design teams, and we knew notebooks could serve as a medium to expand data accessibility and literacy beyond data teams.

-At the time, notebooks as the tool of choice for data scientists had many pain points—version control, reproducibility, and collaboration, to name a few.
+At the time, notebooks had many pain points — version control, reproducibility, and collaboration, to name a few.
 They also didn't easily integrate with the modern data stack.
 And they didn't encourage engineering best practices.

 Ever since launching in beta, we've seen widespread market adoption, with thousands of data teams now using Deepnote.
-We’ve more than doubled our team size in the last year and we’ve been backed by world’s best investors who believe in our vision of the notebooks.
+We’ve more than doubled our team size in the last year and we’ve been backed by the world’s best investors, who believe in our vision of notebooks.

 In short, we’re ready to remove the “beta” label and become generally available for the world’s best data teams.